patrick-zippenfenig/SwiftNetCDF/README.md

 try data.defineDeflate(enable: true, level: 6, shuffle: true) try data.defineChunking(chunking: .chunked, chunks: [1, 5])

-/// Because the latitude dimension is unlimted, we can write more than the defined size let array = (0..<1000).map(Float.init) try data.write(array, offset: [0, 0], count: [10, 100])
+/// Because the latitude dimension is unlimited, we can write more than the defined size let array = (0 ..< 1000).map(Float.init) try data.write(array, offset: [0, 0], count: [10, 100])

 /// The check the new dimension count